bmadone/senior-software-engineer/network.md

     - What is the difference between HTTP 1.1, HTTP 2 and HTTPS?
     - Is it possible to control the state in HTTP?
     - What are sessions?
-* What layers are represented in OSI and in TCP/IP models?
 * TCP/IP protocol stack:
   * DNS
     * What is Domain Name system?
 DNS terminology.